-Just in time for happy hour, learn how to make a delicious Old Fashioned with Irish whiskey from the experts at Dublin's Irish Whiskey Museum.
+What better day than today to learn how to make a delicious Old Fashioned with Irish whiskey from the experts at Dublin's Irish Whiskey Museum?

 Located right in the heart of Dublin City, across from Trinity College, the Irish Whiskey Museum celebrates the history of "uisce beatha", aka the water of life, and its recent status as a global phenomenon.

 It's a timely moment for the world's first museum dedicated to Irish whiskey.
 When the museum opened in 2014, you could count the number of operating distilleries and visitor centers on the island of Ireland on one hand.
 Now there are 40 working distilleries on the island.

 The Irish Whiskey Museum, being independent of all distilleries, offers visitors the opportunity to taste and experience some of the many varieties of Irish whiskey.

 The Old Fashioned cocktail was first invented in Louisville, Kentucky in the 1880s before making its way to the Waldorf Astoria Hotel in New York, where it became famous.
 It is simple yet delicious, made by muddling sugar and bitters with whiskey and garnishing with a twist of citrus rind.